Clay Shirky, in Here Comes Everybody, writes:

 Then there is the enterprise wing of the Bitcoin party.
 Their line is:

 “We don’t need Bitcoin.
 That can be a failed experiment and it won’t matter to us because we just need to scale to enterprise level and that is easy”.

-Yes, it is easy to scale a Blockchain system to enterprise level, but why bother?
+Yes, it is easy to scale a Blockchain system to enterprise level, but the question is whether there is a good reason to use a decentralised consensus network aka Blockchain.
 This handy decision chart helps you figure out whether you need a Blockchain.

 In the vast majority of cases, the answer is no. In those cases, enterprise tech companies like Oracle will happily sell you the technology that gives you what you need without any Blockchain.
 For a skeptical take on Blockchain by Oracle, read this.
 Moving from POC to enterprise deployment puts $ billions at risk.
 That won’t happen while there is technical risk.

 That is why the “we don’t need Bitcoin because we are enterprise” line is suspect.
 If Bitcoin fails, it will drag Blockchain along with it.
 Technically we can insert a “better cyber currency” but if Bitcoin fails, the sentiment crash will kill Blockchain projects and Altcoins as well.
 The naysayers on the project approval committee will have a field day.

 Google Deep Mind AI and Immutable trust without Blockchain

 The headline where I saw this was in the Guardian and it did draw me in with “Bitcoin-like” in the headline.
 The use case is healthcare, but it applies also to banking as we will see later.